wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-android-how-to-use-client-library.md

 ### <a name="conversions"></a>How to: Automate column name mappings

 Mapping column names for a narrow table with only a few columns isn't a big deal, as we saw in the prior section.
 But suppose our table has a lot of columns, say 20 or 30.
-It turns out that we can call the <a href=" http://google-gson.googlecode.com/svn/trunk/gson/docs/javadocs/index.html" target="_blank">gson</a> API and specify a conversion strategy that will apply to every column, and avoid having to annotate every single column name.
+It turns out that we can call the <a <!-- deleted by customization href=" http://google-gson.googlecode.com/svn/trunk/gson/docs/javadocs/index.html" --><!-- keep by customization: begin --> href="http://google-gson.googlecode.com/svn/trunk/gson/docs/javadocs/index.html" <!-- keep by customization: end --> target="_blank">gson</a> API and specify a conversion strategy that will apply to every column, and avoid having to annotate every single column name.

-To do this we use the <a href=" http://google-gson.googlecode.com/svn/trunk/gson/docs/javadocs/index.html" target="_blank">gson</a> library which the Android client library uses behind the scenes to serialize Java objects to JSON data, which is sent to Azure Mobile Services.
+To do this we use the <a <!-- deleted by customization href=" http://google-gson.googlecode.com/svn/trunk/gson/docs/javadocs/index.html" --><!-- keep by customization: begin --> href="http://google-gson.googlecode.com/svn/trunk/gson/docs/javadocs/index.html" <!-- keep by customization: end --> target="_blank">gson</a> library which the Android client library uses behind the scenes to serialize Java objects to JSON data, which is sent to Azure Mobile Services.

 The following code uses the *setFieldNamingStrategy()* method, in which we define a *FieldNamingStrategy()* method.
 This method says to delete the initial character (an "m"), and then lower-case the next character, for every field name.
 This code also enables pretty-printing of the output JSON.